-Workflows can be constantly changing, whether due to new data being available, format changes, additional requests, or other circumstances.
-Additionally, not all Alteryx users have access to Designer and may not be able to see what goes on in the background if all they can do is go to the Gallery or Analytics Hub and hit “Run.”
-The Audit Reporting feature of the WAM allows users to create an overview report for any workflow quickly and effortlessly, allowing users to keep track of tool configurations and changes without even using Designer.
+Workflows can constantly be changing, whether due to new data being available, format changes, additional requests, or other circumstances.
+Additionally, not all Alteryx users have access to Designer and may not be able to see what goes on in the background The Audit Reporting feature of WAM allows users to create an overview report for any workflow quickly and effortlessly, keeping track of tool configurations and changes without requiring Designer.
 These reports include the following components:

 - The file location of the workflow

 - The version of Designer that the workflow was created in

 - Recommendations to improve performance